yorickpeterse/ruby-lint/README.md

 ## Installation

-Rlint can be installed by running the following command:
+RubyLint can be installed by running the following command:

     $ gem install ruby-lint --pre